 Diagnosing Wilms is fairly straightforward and early indicators can be picked up from simple blood, urine and tissue samples.

 Tackling Wilms, depending on the stage of diagnosis, can be either very straightforward or agonizingly complex.

 The disease has a good survival rate if detected early but if diagnosed late the cancer can be fatal.
 Sadly, many like William go undiagnosed for years and face an uphill struggle to overcome the disease.
 They can require extensive, life-threatening surgical operations and many months or years of painful and debilitating treatments such as: chemotherapy, radiation and stem-cell harvesting and transplants.

-The most common symptom of a Wilms’ tumour is a swollen stomach.
+The most common symptom of a Wilms’ tumor is a swollen stomach.
 This can occur quite suddenly and is usually painless to your child.
-Most Wilms' tumours are quite large when they are found.
+Most Wilms' tumors are quite large when they are found.
 They are very often much bigger than the kidney itself.
-Fortunately, even though they are large, most of them have not spread to other parts of the body.
 Other less common symptoms include:

 Raised blood pressure

 High temperature (fever) and also regular low-grade fever (37.0-37.5)

 Loss of appetite